hannorein/rebound/docs/simulationoperators.md

 These operations will fail if the number of particles are not the same in `r1` and `r2`.

 You can also multiply a simulation with two scalars, one for the position and one for the velocity coordinates.
-This can come in handy when rescaling a simulation
+This can come in handy when re-scaling a simulation

 === "C"
     ```c